alank976/markdown-resume/index.md

 | *Equity Swaps Trading Developer - Associate* | | Dec 2018 - Feb 2019 | Hong Kong |

 - Develop applications for Delta One Structured Products trading globally, primarily on OTC equity swap trade capturing and analytics tools
-- Technology stack: Java 8, Spring Framework, KDB, Ivy, SOAP, Perforce
+- Tech stack: Java 8, Spring Framework, KDB, Ivy, SOAP, Perforce
 - Leaving reasons: to pursue other opportunity to work in an environment that:
   1. values quality and maintainability as important as business requirement ([recognition of the importance of technical excellence](https://martinfowler.com/articles/agile-aus-2018.html))
   2. discourages ceremonies and encourages automation